Huskyseen/Storage_Market/README.md

+# Readme

-# Data and Codes for the paper _The Role of Electricity Market Design for Energy Storage in Cost-Efficient Decarbonization_
+Data and Codes for the paper _The Role of Electricity Market Design for Energy Storage in Cost-Efficient Decarbonization_

 Code Author:
 	Xin Qin - qinxin_thu@outlook.com, xq234@cam.ac.uk